ingconti/fromIntelliJJavaFX/README.md

 # fromIntelliJWizardForJavaFX

 Sample usage of JAVAFX directly from JavaFX project from intelliJ Wizard.
 Also shown maven test support.

-In the following all the steps if Yiu start from scratch.
+In the following You will find all the steps if You start from scratch inside IntelluJ choosing JavaFX project.

-After creating javaFx App, to create tests, simoly:
+After creating javaFx App, to create tests, simply:

 1) duplicate "main" folder
 2) change contents and files (initial file must be removed...)